 Valentine’s day is approaching and it got me thinking back on my favorite V-day weekend spent in Verona.
 If you paid any attention in high school you will remember that Shakespeare set a certain play in Verona.
 Romeo and Juliet.
-Each year before Valentine’s day the city is covered in glitters, hearts and lovers.
+Each year before Valentine’s day the city is covered in glitter, hearts and lovers.
 When I was living in Florence my girlfriends and I headed there for a day trip.
-Our Verona in Love guide is perfect for a day trip with your girlfriends or boyfriend.
+The Verona in Love festival is the perfect day trip with your girlfriends or boyfriend.

 We went with Florence4Fun and I would recommend them if you are studying abroad.
 The bus ride is a little over two and half hours but it offers beautiful scenery.
 The minute you step off the bus you will be the smacked in the face with all things lovey dovey.
 If you’re not into the whole Valentines thing, you’re not alone, their is still plenty to see in Verona.

 Travel Tip: Verona is easily accessible by train from Venice, Florence and Milan in under two hours.

 We started off our day by heading to Juliet’s balcony where people leave notes scribbled on the wall.
 In the courtyard lays a statue of Juliet.
 Touching her breast is said to bring you luck in love, I cannot confirm this.
 We then headed to Romeo’s house and wandered through the narrow cobble-stoned streets.
 We eventually made it to the Adige river and strolled along here stopping to admire the view.
 We set back towards the Roman amphitheater and had dinner overlooking the piazza.